5p00kk/physarumgen/README.md

 # physarumgen

 C++ Physarum polycephalum slime mold simluation.
-All processing is currently being done sequential on the CPU.
+All processing is currently being done sequentially on the CPU.

 Implementation based on the *"Characteristics of pattern formation and evolution in approximations of physarum transport networks"*[1] paper.